 The final stop was unexpected to say the least.
 As noontime approached, I was expecting a box lunch, in my lap, on the boat.
 We were pleasantly surprised when we docked at a remote island Motu, with picnic tables and colorful umbrellas parked at the shallow waters edge.
 Champagne corks popped, and I just knew this was going to be good.
 As we entered the camp, I could see eight locals tending to the food and welcoming us.
 A chef was stationed on the grill—brushing 30 lobster tails with drawn butter.
 Patrick escorted us over to a pit with palm fawns atop.
 He explained the technique for cooking in the area, and as he uncovered the outer shell, underneath was half a pig, vegetables in large pots, corn and so forth.
 It was great fun to see this up close.
 We feasted on a delicious culinary adventure, and shared stories of our wonderful day in the water.
 We returned to the port a few hours later and wished it could have lasted all afternoon.
 This was the best excursion I have ever experienced, and I have done many!
 Thank you Patrick– to you and your wonderful family for making our Bora Bora trip so special!

--Three-Quarter Day Lagoon Tour, Snorkeling and Lunch ($130 each)
+-Three-Quarter Day Lagoon Tour, Snorkeling and Lunch (what we did)

 -Address: BP 261-Vaitape 98730 Bora Bora